SAP/code-pal-for-abap/pages/how-to-contribute.md

 ## How to Contribute

-We are a team with limited capacity dedicated to several projects.
-Every single contribution is valid and more than welcome.
+How about having 1000s of ABAP Developers worldwide using a CHECK developed by you?
+How about helping our ABAP Ecosystem by writing Clean ABAP Checks that could be accessile by everyone?
+Got you curious?

-Feel free to help us in developing new ABAP Checks and keeping this project up & running!
+So, don't miss the opportunity to contribute with your ideas to this Open-Source Project!
+Let's keep this project up & running!

 > :bulb: [Keep it Simple](https://en.wikipedia.org/wiki/KISS_principle): One check validates one single behavior.